 Religion 100.
 Introduction to Religion Fall, spring.
 Credit, four hours.
 An exploration of diverse ways of being religious in thought, action, community, and experience, as displayed in two or three traditions and cultures, including the non-Western.
 Religion 150.
-Introduction to Sacred Texts Fall and/or spring.
+Introduction to Sacred Texts Fall, Spring.
 Credit, four hours.
 Comparative study of sacred texts in two or more religious traditions and examination of the function of sacred texts in religious communities.
 Religion 200.
-Religion and Contemporary Experience Fall or spring.
+Religion and Contemporary Experience Alternate year, per demand.
 Credit, four hours.
 Religion and contemporary issues of human existence, the role of religion in politics and international conflicts, and the nature of contemporary religious movements such as fundamentalism.
 Religion 205.
 Biblical Literature Fall.
 Credit, four hours.
 The Hebrew Scriptures in translation, examined in their historical setting, and their application in early Jewish and early Christian writings.
 Religion 211.
-Western Religious Fall.
+Western Religions Fall.
 Credit, four hours.
 This course examines Western religions over a significant span of history, special emphasis on interactions between culture and religions and between religions: topic varies.
+Religion 212.
+Asian Religious Traditions Spring.
+Thematic study of at least two Asian religious traditions.
+Thematic emphasis may include relationships of text and context, pilgrimage, gender, epic performance, religious institutions, visual arts, or colonial and post-colonial identities.
+The course will introduce the student to some major Asian religious and philosophical traditions and will focus upon the traditions' key historical developments and contemporary forms.
+Religion 307.
+Islam Spring, alternate years.
+Explores norms of Muslim belief and practice, locating them in the historical context of their origin in seventh-century Arabia and examining their interpretations in various historical and geographical contexts.
 Religion 332.
-Religion and Science Spring.
+Religion and Science Alternate years, per demand.
 Credit, four hours.
 Insights from world religions in relation to post-Newtonian theories and discoveries in sciences such as physics, astronomy, evolutionary biology, neuroscience, and ecology.
 Religion 348.
-The New Testament in Its Context Fall, alternate years.
+The New Testament in Its Context Fall, Spring.
 Credit, four hours.
 Interpretation of the New Testament in the context of the historical, social, religious, and literary environment of the eastern Mediterranean world during Late Antiquity.
 Religion 370R.
 Special Topics: Religion and Culture TBA.
 Credit, four hours.
 Prerequisite: one course in religion; other prerequisites as specified for topic.
 Aspects of religion in relation to contemporary culture.
 Religion 373R.
 Special Topics in Religious Studies TBA.
-Variable credit, one to four hours.
+Credit, four hours.
 Prerequisite: one course in religion and permission of instructor.
 Study in depth of a limited historical or theoretical problem.
 May be repeated for credit when topic varies.
+Classics 202.
+The Roman Spring.
+Credit, four hours.
+A survey of ancient Rome, from its origins in legend and myth to late antiquity, as seen through its principal literary texts in their historical, social, and cultural context.